Scope and Contents

 Method of Acquisition

-The FGCU Library's Archives, Special Collections, and Digital Initiatives acquisition of the Koreshan materials began with the generous donation of monographs from The College of Life Foundation in the Fall of 2014.
+The FGCU Library's University Archives and Special Collections acquisition of the Koreshan materials began with the generous donation of monographs from The College of Life Foundation in the Fall of 2014.
 This initial donation became the impetus for our Spring 2015 exhibition, The Koreshans.
 The FGCU Library's Archives and Special Collections partnered with the Koreshan State Historic Site (now known as Koreshan State Park) to include their extensive collection of photographs to be exhibited and digitized by the library to provide global access to the historic collection.
 Due to the collaborative work of the FGCU Library, Florida Archives, The College of Life Foundation, and the Koreshan State Park, the public had the unique opportunity to view materials that have not been in the same room in fifty years.
 The success of the exhibition provided the opportunity for the State Park and the FGCU Archives to continue their partnership in preserving the legacy of the Koreshan Unity and its members.
 In the fall of 2016, the Koreshan State Historic Site gifted the Library with their archival collection to be preserved and used for scholarship in perpetuity.
 The Koreshan Collection consists of photographs, personal papers, music scores, ephemera, monographs, paintings, and musical instruments; nearly 250 linear feet of material.

 - Estero (Fla.)
 Subject Source: Library of Congress Subject Headings